appcelerator-archive/amp-agent/README.md

 ### version 1.0.0-1

 Get Docker events related to container create, start, stop , kill, die, destroy, use it to maintain internally a list of running containers with their id, node_id, service_id, service_name and send the docker events to kafka.
-For each running container, open a log stream and then them to Kafka.
+For each running container, open a log stream and send them to Kafka.

-### api v1.0.0.0-1
+### api v1.0.0.0-2

 api doc: